ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 ![TemplateTut4](../../img/EditorManual/UI/greenUserTemplate.png "Your template has been greenlit!"){: .center}

 Congratulations!
-You've created, edited, and published a template that can be shared and used by other creators in CORE!
+You've created, edited, and published a template that can be shared and used by other creators in Core!

 ![TemplateTut4](../../img/EditorManual/UI/TemplateTut6.png "image_tooltip"){: .center}